hilmanski/freeStuffDev/README.md

 Check it out at [freestuff.dev](https://freestuff.dev).

 I had many tools in my private repository and thought why not bring it to the public?
-Surprisingly there are not many alternatives out there that focusing on free programming tools, so I created my own dev-tool list to start prototyping or making an MVP.
+Surprisingly there are not many alternatives out there that focus on free programming tools, so I created my own dev-tool list to start prototyping or making an MVP.

 Built with Hugo Static site generator and hosted at Netlify.
 (Now Astro on Vercel!)